jospas/WorkSpacesCostOptimisation/README.md

 	    "directoryId": "XXXXXXXX",
 	    "region": "XXXXXXXX",
 	    "profile": "workspaces",
-	    "windowsBYOL": false,
+	    "windowsBYOL": false
-	    "convertBillingMode": false,
 	  }

 Edit the AWS region code (for example: ap-southeast-2), Amazon WorkSpaces directory id and remove or edit the profile name as required.

-If using dedicated hosts and BYOL licensing for Windows, enable the windowsBYOL flag to use BYOL pricing.
+If using dedicated hosts and BYOL licensing for Windows, enable the 'windowsBYOL' flag to use BYOL pricing.

-The script downloads public WorkSpaces pricing and attempts to price each bundle in use.

-Initially, run the program with the config setting:

-	"convertBillingMode": false

-This will output pricing into:

-	output/usage.csv

-The csv has data that shows the deployed WorkSpace instances and recommendations around potential cost savings.

-Investigate this file before enabling automatic billing conversion.

 ## Cost implications